Rethinking Evaluation in the Era of Time Series Foundation Models: (Un)known Information Leakage Challenges: Two Distinct Pathways of Information Leakage in TSFM Evaluation

-Renaming datasets is another issue we encountered during our analysis.
-For example, the Monash dataset \textit{"Elecdemand"} is a scaled subset ($1/1000$) of the \textit{"Australian Electricity Demand"} dataset.
-Normalization practices could introduce unintended information leakage if these datasets are treated as separate.
-Similarly, the dataset \textit{"ElectricityLoadDiagrams20112014"} appears under various names, such as \textit{"Electricity"} in the Autoformer and Monash collections \citep{godahewa_monash_2021, wu_autoformer_2022} and \textit{"ECL"} in the Informer \citep{zhou_informer_2021} collection.
-Dataset collections sometimes also contain the same variables but different observations.
-For instance, the \textit{car ride shares} dataset is included in both the Monash and GluonTS collections.
-Although both repositories cite the same GitHub source\footnote{\href{https://github.com/fivethirtyeight/uber-tlc-foil-response}{https://github.com/fivethirtyeight/uber-tlc-foil-response}}, a close examination reveals that they represent different time series of distinct For-Hire Vehicles.
+These overlaps are often difficult to detect, because datasets are routinely remixed, renamed, and redistributed across repositories.
+For instance, the dataset \textit{``Elecdemand''} from the Monash Repository is a scaled subset ($1/1000$) of \textit{``Australian Electricity Demand''}.
+The dataset \textit{``ElectricityLoadDiagrams20112014''} appears under the name \textit{``Electricity''} in both the Autoformer and Monash collections \citep{godahewaMonashTimeSeries2021, wuAutoformerDecompositionTransformers2022} and as \textit{``ECL''} in the Informer collection \citep{zhouInformerEfficientTransformer2021}.
+Even datasets sharing the same name may contain different underlying data: the \textit{car ride shares} dataset is included from the same year 2015 in both the Monash and GluonTS collections.
+Although both repositories cite the same GitHub source\footnote{\url{https://github.com/fivethirtyeight/uber-tlc-foil-response}}, a close examination reveals that they contain different time series of distinct For-Hire Vehicles (Uber in GluonTS vs.\ Lyft in Monash).
+Consequently, it is necessary to always compare the underlying data itself, keeping in mind that it could have been transformed in various ways (scaling, handling missing values, renaming, resampling, etc.).